Yuzzers/SchoolStuff/README_projekt_example_1.md

 ### My solution
 #### Why
+Then the data can survive a restart of the server.

 We have selected to implement a flat_file_db that contains json data.

 It is very easy to implement and maintain.